ProjectRecommend/docs/design-docs/Raghav/srs.md

 It suggests songs similar to the song presently playing in the player.
 Suggested songs can be from user library or MusicBrainz Database

 ## Library tag updater
+This feature is similar to [Picards][picards-website].
+* Updates metadata tag information of a song.
+* Synchs information with [Musicbrainz Database][musicbrainz-database-website].

 # 5. Other Nonfunctional Requirements <a name="onr"></a>
+* The software must be robust.
+* Able to handle collection as large as 50GB.
+*

 # 6. Other Requirements <a name="otherreq"></a>

 # Appendix <a name="appendix"></a>